The Asset Swap: What You Need to Know

 What is an Asset Swap?

 An asset swap is a derivative contract where two parties exchange fixed and floating assets.
-The contract is like an interest rate swap - there fixed and floating rates are exchanged, but here the instruments may involve cash flows based on a notional principle set into the contract and agreed to by both parties.
+The contract is like an interest rate swap - there fixed and floating rates are exchanged, but here the instruments may involve cash flows based on a notional principal set into the contract and agreed to by both parties.
 Asset swaps are arranged between financial institutions and businesses and are traded in the over the counter (OTC) markets, but not on stock exchanges.

 What is the Purpose of Asset Swaps?